KudoComics/certificates/docs/README.md

 # KudoAuthentication / certificates

-Repository of certificates issued by Kudo Authentication.
+Repository of certificates issued by Kudo Authentication Services.